martel-innovate/deep-log-inspection/README.md

 Repository Layout
 -----------------

- * `elasticsearch/` Dockerfile for Elasticsearch
+ * `log-server/elasticsearch/` Dockerfile for Elasticsearch
- * `kibana/`: Dockerfile for kibana
+ * `log-server/kibana/`: Dockerfile for kibana
- * `logstash-transformer/`: Dockerfile for logstash-transformer
+ * `log-server/logstash-transformer/`: Dockerfile for logstash-transformer
- * `logstash-persister/`: Dockerfile for logstash-persister
+ * `log-server/logstash-persister/`: Dockerfile for logstash-persister
- * `monasca-log-api/`: Dockerfile for Monasca Log API
+ * `log-server/monasca-log-api/`: Dockerfile for Monasca Log API
- * `scripts/`: useful bash scripts
+ * `log-server/scripts/`: useful bash scripts
- * `syslogVM/`: Dockerfile and logstash.conf for remote syslog server
+ * `log-server/templates/`: document templates for Elasticsearch (to be created and deleted using the scripts)
- * `templates/`: document templates for Elasticsearch (to be created and deleted using the scripts)
+ * `log-client/monasca-log-agent/`: Dockerfile and logstash.conf for remote Monasca Log Agent

 A number of custom dependency containers are also here:

- * `kafka/`: Dockerfile for k8s-compatible kafka
+ * `log-server/kafka/`: Dockerfile for k8s-compatible kafka
- * `keystone/`: Dockerfile for dev keystone
+ * `log-server/keystone/`: Dockerfile for development keystone

 [1]: https://www.fiware.org/
 [2]: https://github.com/monasca/monasca-docker